 When we were kids, we enjoyed listening to stories from parents & grand parents.
 That is how we received their embedded ideas & messages.
 When we grew up, we found that we have new stories… We have our own ideas that we need to deliver to others.
 Regardless if we need to present our ideas for business or just for fun, and regardless the topic we are addressing … Science, technology, sports, arts, environment, handcrafts, or others… In all cases, using impressive techniques will help us deliver the message efficiently… Here comes the Story Maps.

 The term Story Map, in general, refers to a way of presenting your ideas through a series of graphics so that they visually delivers a story.

-On the same track, I am introducing Story Maps from Esri, an effective way to tell your story & present your ideas to the world.
+On the same track, Esri Story Maps is an effective way to tell your story & present your ideas to the world.

 Now, we have some questions:

 - Who is Esri?

 - What are these story maps?